Are you confused about when to take fertility herbs and supplements? Some of the most frequent questions we receive at Natural Fertility Info.com are:

 Progesterone cream should be discontinued as soon as you get your period.
 This is a time that the body naturally decreases its progesterone.

 Unless you have a really slow flow or non-existent flow, Dong Quai should not be used during menstruation.
 The reason for this is that Dong Quai increases circulation to the uterus; during menstruation this could cause heavier bleeding than normal.

 In the past I have generally suggested that women stop using vitex during menstruation, but over time, through years of working with vitex with many, many clients, I have come to find vitex works best when taken all month long.

 Every herb will react differently for each person.
 Some women do better by taking herbs all month long, while others benefit from taking a break during their menstrual cycle, giving the body a chance to cleanse itself and rest.

 So my answer is go with your intuition and see how it works for you.
-Yes, I know not very scientific, but there is not one answer that fits all.
+Yes, I know it is not very scientific, but there is no one answer that fits all.
 I generally suggest a break during menstruation if you are taking the herbs for months on end, as it is a good idea to give the body a break.